University of Liverpool

-A note on non-unique enhancements (with M. Van den Bergh), to appear in Proceedings of the American Mathematical Society, arxiv
+A note on non-unique enhancements (with M. Van den Bergh), Proceedings of the Amer- incan Mathematical Society 147 (2019), arxiv

 Adjoints to a Fourier-Mukai transform, Advances in Mathematics (2017), Vol. 322, pp 83-96, arxiv

-An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves (with M. Van den Bergh), to appear in Inventiones Mathematicae, pdf
+An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves (with A. Neeman and M. Van den Bergh), Inventiones Mathematicae 216/3 (2019), arxiv

 Scalar extensions of derived categories and non-Fourier-Mukai functors (with M. Van den Bergh), Advances in Mathematics (2015), pp. 1100-1144, arxiv